Best Hiking Watch For The Trail Less Traveled

 • Rugged design can take scrapes and falls

-The Suunto 9 Baro is the most intuitive model we tested, using a simple, clear touchscreen interface with only two buttons.
-The bottom line?
-It’s really hard to go wrong or lose your way – not something we can say about all of the watches on this list.
-The duo of large buttons also lets you operate and navigate settings without removing your gloves, so it’s a win-win.
+The Suunto 9 Baro is the most user-friendly and intuitive option we tested, using a simple, clear touchscreen interface with only two buttons.
+The duo of large buttons also allows you to operate and navigate settings without removing your gloves, making it a win-win.

 The 9 Baro features a GPS, altimeter, barometer, thermometer, compass, and heart rate monitor, and also has crystal-clear digital mapping.
 On top of this, you can customize and download your own routes using the Suunto Movescount app.